 - Sauce: Tikka Masala sauce is a more robust tomato sauce that is prepared by simmering pureed tomatoes with onions, ginger, garlic, cashews, yogurt, spices, and occasionally, cream.
 Butter Chicken sauce on the other hand, is a simpler sauce prepared with pureed tomatoes, ginger, garlic, spices and heavy cream.

 - Creaminess: Traditionally, yogurt and cashews are used to get the creamy consistency in Chicken Tikka Masala.
 Some recipes call for heavy cream, but in a very small quantity.
 On the other hand, Butter Chicken gets its iconic rich and creamy taste by adding fresh heavy whipping cream.

-As you see, both dishes have a lot in common, yet have small differences that define their taste.
+As you see, both Indian food dishes have a lot in common, yet have small differences that define their taste.
 Overall, Butter Chicken is more creamy and sweet, and Chicken Tikka Masala is a bit more spicy and tomatoey.
 Here's a detailed recipe for Butter Chicken.

 Ingredients for Chicken Tikka Masala

 Here's what you need to make this mouth-watering dish:

 - Chicken: Boneless skinless whole chicken breast or thighs.
 If using chicken thighs, reduce the cook time to 6 minutes.